nexi-intra/intra-docs/docs/koksmat/concepts/workflow/index.md

 ## 1. **External Users**: Access Points for Different User Types

 - **User (booking.home.nexigroup.com)**: External users, such as customers or end users, access the Nexi Booking system via the public internet.
 This component represents the web-based booking service that users interact with for managing appointments or reservations.
-- **Editor (Editor accessing Koksmat Studio)**: Editors and administrators working within the organization access Koksmat Studio via the intranet.
+- **Editor (Editor accessing Magic Button Studio)**: Editors and administrators working within the organization access Magic Button Studio via the intranet.
 These users have additional permissions and responsibilities to design and manage workflows within the Koksmat platform.

 ### Key Takeaway: